Anthropology (ANTH)

 ANTH 3311.
 Disease and Society.

-In this course students examine infectious diseases and the effect they have on human societies.
-The course is organized into case studies of specific infectious diseases, which focus on the biology and epidemiology of a disease as well its social impact.
+This course examines infectious diseases and the effects they have on human societies.
+It combines analytic concepts from the disciplines of medical anthropology, epidemiology and public health.
+The course focuses on ways in which human culture, biology and environmental factors intersect and the resulting impacts on health at the population level.
+The course is organized into case studies of specific infectious diseases, which focus on the historical context, biology and epidemiology of each disease as well its social impact.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.